The DIGI Team works closely with the Mauritius Ministry of Health and Wellness.

 Regional Organizations partnering with I-TECH include:

-I-TECH collaborates with the Centers for Disease Control and Prevention (CDC) Botswana, the Ministry of Health and Wellness (MOHW), the Botswana Training Education Center for Health (B-TECH), and local and international partners.
+I-TECH has collaborated with the Centers for Disease Control and Prevention (CDC) Botswana, the Ministry of Health and Wellness (MOHW), and local and international partners.

 Programs in I-TECH South Africa are funded by the United States government, via the U.S. Centers for Disease Control and Prevention’s Global AIDS Program (CDC GAP), South Africa, through the President’s Emergency Plan for AIDS Relief (PEPFAR).
 I-TECH also partners with the National Department of Health and a variety of local organizations, agencies, and institutions in South Africa.